About Candice

 Pattern detection

-I track how money moves through the business and where the data conflicts with itself.
+I track how money moves through the business and where the data starts contradicting itself.

 Structural integrity check